 Make This: A little quiet time of meditation for yourself, aided by lavender essential oil.

-FTC Disclaimer: While I received these necklaces for photography and giveaway purposes, I did not receive further compensation for this post and I will not receive commission on these links.
+FTC Disclaimer: Thank you for reading this Food and Chakra Pairing.
+While I received these necklaces for photography and giveaway purposes, I did not receive further compensation for this post and I will not receive commission on these links.
 Please check out Chakra Love’s amazing and beautiful pieces, and I hope that you enjoyed this post on Food and Chakra Pairing.

 Head to P+P’s Instagram for a Chakra Love Giveaway and a chance to win a beautiful Rose Quartz Necklace!
 Giveaway ends June 19th.